 "Black flag" If requested or "black flagged" a car must be removed from the track immediately.
-The black flag may result in the car being in an un-driveable or dangerous condition [e.g. lost body].
+The black flag may result in the car being in an un-driveable or dangerous condition [e.g. lost body, ineffective silencer].
 For these mechanical failures, cars may re-join after repair.

 Driver is found to be using non-commercially available tyres after the race.
+(2015 addition)

+13.07.
 Disqualification may result in the following situations: